Below are just a few examples of cases that improved the lives of our clients, and helped improve the law for investors everywhere.

 Every case is different.
 We take the time to explain the legal process, your options, and we are not afraid of trying your case in FINRA arbitration or court.
 The SYK Investor Defenders team is committed to listening to the needs of our clients and achieving the best possible outcome.

 Unto Infinity, INC. v.
 Schwabe Williamson & Wyatt, P.C.

+$10 Million Settlement.
 We represented a non-profit religious corporation that had lost its multi-million international tea and cereal business after a lawyer assisted certain individuals to secretly purchase the highly profitable business at a small fraction of its actual value by structuring a complex transaction that was never fully explained to our clients.
 We sued the law firm that structured the unfair transaction.
-The case was settled and our clients received $10 million in the settlement in 2014.
+The case was settled and our clients received $10 million in the settlement.

-AT&T Employee Accepting Early Retirement – Expungement Law
+AT&T Employee Accepting Early Retirement – FINRA Expungement Law